Estimate Time6 min

 5. Check your investment mix

-The stock and bond markets have been rocky recently—the S&P 500® ended 2022 down about 20%.5 (Fortunately, as of May 9, the index was up more than 8% for 2023.)
-Big moves in stocks or bonds held in your account could have put your investment mix askew—for example, an investor may have intended to hold 60% in stocks but, after market moves, has just 54% in stocks.
-Or you may have had second thoughts about your exposure to risky investments.
+Big moves in stocks or bonds held in your account could skew your investment mix—for example, an investor may have intended to hold 60% in stocks but, after market moves, has 70% in stocks.

-It could make sense to review your investment mix (e.g., stocks, bonds, and short-term investments) and confirm that it is aligned to your investment time frame, financial needs, and comfort with volatility.
+It could make sense to review your investment mix (e.g., stocks, bonds, and short-term investments) and confirm that it is aligned to your investment time frame, financial needs, and comfort with risk.

 If it’s not, it may be time to rebalance.
 The goal of rebalancing is to reset your asset mix to bring it back to an appropriate risk level for you.
 Sometimes that means reducing risk by increasing the portion of a portfolio in more conservative options like bonds and cash, but other times it means adding more risk through stocks and stock funds to get back to your target mix.